Growth is essential to the survival of growing businesses.

 While you can track sales growth over any period, monthly, quarterly and annual assessments are most common.

-Most SMBs will benefit from applying all three to the sales growth formula because of the different insights they generate:
+Most growing businesses benefit from applying all three to the sales growth formula because of the different insights they generate:

 Month-over-month |